camayal/DMISimulations/README.md

 ## 4. Simulation of models included in main document

 Following are the contents of bash files to run the code in HPC systems using SLURM.
-Copy of those files can be found in `sbatchs` folder.
+Copy of those files can be found in `sbatchs_and_results` folder along with the raw results of each simulation.

 ### 4.1.
 Orr (1995) models